AndreKoraleski/crazy-pizzaria-optimal-strategy/README.md

 3.  **Run a test simulation:**
     After installation, you can run a sample game using the convenient command-line script:
     ```sh
+    # Run with --n 2, 3 or 6 (default 3)
+    # for different player combinations
     run-random-pizzaria-game
     ```
     Alternatively, you can always execute the script directly: